kubevela/kubevela.github.io/docs/reference/addons/mysql-exporter.md

 * Work as a component.

-> This mode also is suitable the mysql server is not managed by KubeVela.
+> This mode also is suitable to the mysql serve that not managed by KubeVela.

 ```yaml
 apiVersion: core.oam.dev/v1beta1